Brian-Pho/CR4-DL/README.md

 CR4-DL Link: <https://brianpho.com/CR4-DL>

-The website was built using Gatsby and React-Bootstrap, and the theme was heavily inspired by
+The website was built using Gatsby and React-Bootstrap, and the theme was inspired by

 - <https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/>
 - <https://github.com/fongandrew/hydeout>